fretzestavillo/malone-fashion-shop/README.md

 # Malone Shop Center

 This project combines React and Vite for front end, Google App Script for back end also for handling API and Google Sheet for data persistent.
+You can visit here: https://fretzestavillo.github.io/malone-fashion-shop/

 ## Getting Started